 Instructions

-- Add the garlic and cook another minute longer.
+- Add the minced garlic to the pot.
+Continue to cook for another minute or 2.

 - Prep Time: 15 minutes